This article may contain affiliate/compensated links. For full information, please see our disclaimer here.

 Where is The Kepler Track?

 The Kepler is located within the Fiordland National Park, which is situated in the lower south-west corner of New Zealand’s South Island.
 The track is located very close to the town of Te Anau, otherwise known as the gateway to the National Park and Milford Sound.
 The track starts and finishes at the Kepler track car park, which is situated right next to the Kepler Control Gates, a short 10 minute drive from Te Anau.
+Te Anau is one of many beautiful small towns in New Zealand.

 How To Get To The Kepler Track?